themouette/licpro-php-tp/src/7-playing-with-a-database.markdown

 * `name`;
 * `createdAt`.

-The constructor of this class takes the same parameters.
-Removing the setter for the `id` attribute sounds like a good idea.
+The constructor of this class takes the same parameters as arguments, the last argument is _nullable_ (_optional_).
+Add a typehint to this argument too (it's a datetime, what is the PHP date class?)

-It's time to use this class.
-In method `findAll()` use `array_map()` to return a set of `Location` objects.
+It's time to use this class in your `Locations` class:

+1. In method `findAll()` use `array_map()` in order to return a set of `Location` objects.
 Each object will be created on the fly.

-In method `findOneById()`, return an instance of `Location`, or `null` if not found.
+2. In method `findOneById()`, return an instance of `Location`, or `null` if not found.

+In both cases, the `created_at` value can be `null`, so you have to check whether it's a datetime, or `null`.
+If it's a datetime, convert it to a PHP date before injecting it into the `Location` class.

 Update your templates to reflect these changes.

 Also, update the JSON part (either by using getters, or by using the Serializer component).

+> **Tip:** the Serializer component is really powerful, and simple to use.
+It's
+> worth using it.

 ## Introducing The Data Mapper

-So, you have a Model Layer with a **Data Access Layer** thanks to the `Connection` class.
+You have a Model Layer with a **Data Access Layer** thanks to the `Connection` class, and PDO.

 Implement a `LocationDataMapper` class.
 This class HAS TO implement the **Data Mapper** design pattern, and should leverage the `Connection` class.
 Write an